oeg-upm/TINTOlib-Documentation/Readme.md

     from TINTOlib.tinto import TINTO
 ```

 Create the model.
-If you don't set any hyperparameter, the model will use the default values ([read documentation](https://data2image.readthedocs.io/en/latest/)).
+If you don't set any hyperparameter, the model will use the default values ([read documentation](https://tintolib.readthedocs.io/en/latest/)).
 ````
-    model = tinto(blur=True)
+    model = TINTO(blur=True)
 ````
 To generate the synthetic images use ``.genereateImages(data,folder)`` method.
 ````